 During localised events, the support available to farming communities includes:

 - access to New Zealand's network of charitable rural support trusts that are set up throughout the country to coordinate drought recovery activities

 - assistance around flexibility with tax payments through Inland Revenue

 - standard hardship assistance provided by Work and Income.

-More information is on the websites of Rural Support Trusts, the Inland Revenue and Work and Income.
+More information is available on the websites of Rural Support Trusts, Inland Revenue, and Work and Income.